Class of 2018

 Dan Olivieri is a Science-Business and Economics major with a minor in International Development Studies.
 Dan is passionate about understanding and addressing global economic inequality.
 This summer, Dan has been awarded to Kellogg grant to conduct research on Brazil’s Community Health Program.
 The program employs community members who serve as liaisons between hospital s and favelas in order to improve preventive and post-hospitalization care.
 He also works a research assistant at the Eck Institute and is a member of the Global Health Brigade.

-Mimi Teixeira is a Political Science and Economics major in the College of Arts and Letters.
-Her research interests center on the effects of post-World War II domestic policy, specifically immigration and tax reform, on social mobility and economic wellbeing and evaluating their effectiveness and unintended effects.
-Mimi is active in BridgeND, which works to bring together Democrats, Republicans, and those in-between to discuss national public policy.
+Mimi Teixeira is a Political Science major and Constitutional Studies minor in the College of Arts and Letters.
+She is interested in the American Founding and in the effects of culture on political economy.
+Mimi is active in BridgeND, which works to bring together Democrats, Republicans, and independents to discuss national public policy.
+She is also the President of the Dean's Fellows in the College of Arts and Letters.

 Tiffany Toni is a Biochemistry major in the College of Science with a Science, Technology and Values minor.
 She has conducted research at the Stanley Manne Research Institute in Chicago on the regenerative capability of intrinsic bladder smooth muscle progenitor stem cells (BSMSCs) to restore function to the obstructed bladder.
 She also works in Dr. Ashfeld's laboratory on a [4+1] cyclannulation approach towards the synthesis of spirooxindole alkaloids.
 Tiffany is active in chemistry club and volunteers at Memorial Hospital in South Bend.